-- c) that satisfactory arrangements for the assessment of the student's performance while attending the institution have been approved by the Senate. - 10.2 The Board of Examiners for the programme will grant examination exemptions and credits subject to the following: - a) the conditions given in paragraph 10.1 are satisfied; - b) a maximum exemption from examinations for courses to a value of four course units or 60 ECTS units or from those elements of the examination which the student would have taken in the year or part thereof he/she spent at another institution; - c) the standard attained by the student is at least equivalent to that achieved by a student following the normal course.
+- 10.1 The College may permit a student to spend not more than one year of their programme, other than the first year, in another institution of university status and may exempt them from the College modules that would have been taken in that year or part thereof provided: - a) that the institution has been approved for this purpose by the Senate; - b) that in the opinion of the student's teachers the study carried out in that institution forms a coherent whole with the remainder of the programme; - c) that satisfactory arrangements for the assessment of the student's performance while attending the institution have been approved by the Senate. - 10.2 The Board of Examiners for the programme will grant examination exemptions and credits subject to the following: - a) the conditions given in paragraph 10.1 are satisfied; - b) a maximum exemption from examinations for courses to a value of four modules or 60 ECTS units or from those elements of the examination which the student would have taken in the year or part thereof they spent at another institution; - c) the standard attained by the student is at least equivalent to that achieved by a student following the normal course.